 You remember.
 Those family meal cans of La Choy Chinese food that included two cans tethered together.
 One with noodles and one with the ingredients for a stir-fry dinner.
 Seems like water chestnuts were always involved.
 Along with chow mein noodles and bean sprouts.
 And to this Kansas farm girl who had never ever tasted a bite of decent Chinese food in her life, I have to admit it rather liked them.

-Which lettuce is best for salad?
+Which lettuce is best for this salad?

 At the time my mom made this lettuce salad with iceberg lettuce.
 Let’s take a look at some options for this salad.